|

 (episode 37).
 I can be seen exiting Noel's political science

-out the door.
+class; I'm the first one out the door.
 I'm wearing tons of cold weather clothing, including

 a snazzy knit hat that make my eyes stick out… I guess they